eigen2017/multi_task_learning/README.md

-base on this commit, i found that label: 3\13\18\21\24 are overfitting, which means these classes has high corelationship with the 10 columns data. so next step i will shrink the 33 classes to 5 classes, and continue to jump into solutions of overfitting problems.
+base on this commit, i found that label: 3\13\18\21\24 are overfitting, which means these classes has high corelationship with the 10 columns data. so next step i will shrink the 33 classes to 5 classes,
+and continue to jump into solutions of overfitting problems.

+so after commit[500c0aa46f223ddf033f39b35b152be79006b326],
+let's jump into folder [data_with_shrinked_label], and the labels are mapped as:
+3\13\18\21\24   ----->   0/1/2/3/4